'Best ever' Higgins win beats Zhao

 Zhao forced a deciding frame but couldn't prevent the Scot from securing a memorable victory.

-"I can't believe I won that" said Higgins.
+"I can't believe I won that," said Higgins.

 Zhao, 24, made breaks of 124 and 108 to lead 5-3 at the end of the first session.